Sasaki and Peeps: Anime

 An anime television series adaptation was announced during the "Natsu no Gakuensai 2022" event for MF Bunko J on July 24, 2022.
 It is produced by Silver Link and directed by Mirai Minato, with scripts written by Deko Akao, and character designs handled by Saori Nakashiki.
 The series aired from January 5 to March 22, 2024, on AT-X and other networks.
 The opening theme song is "Fly", performed by Madkid, while the ending theme song is "Aimai Girl" (曖昧ガール), performed by Aguri Ōnishi.
 Crunchyroll streamed the series.
 Muse Communication licensed the series in South and Southeast Asia.

 A second season was announced at the AnimeJapan 2024 event on March 24, 2024.
-The staff and cast members from the first season are reprising their roles.
-The season is set to premiere in 2026.
+The staff and cast members from the first season are reprising their roles, with Yūshi Ibe replacing Minato as director.
+The season is set to premiere on October 7, 2026.
+The opening theme song is "Unbroken", performed by Madkid.